TylorS/typed/readme.md

 ## Example

-There is currently one toy example in the example directory which will showcase the way our vite plugin works.
+There is currently one toy example in the example directory which will showcase the way our vite plugin work

 ## Upcoming

-- Dev Mode for server-side rendering
 - API Routes
 - Integrate effect-ts plugins
 - Hydration of SSR content